 Tools You Need

-You need a process for regularly reviewing why people abandon.
 Run this analysis monthly.
 Look at new patterns.
 Adjust your approach as you learn.
+Cart abandonment causes shift over time as your traffic mix, product range, and checkout experience evolve.

 - If shipping costs are too high, lower them, make them visible earlier, or build them into the product price